ISO-revision

 FAQ - Frequently Asked Questions about ISO 14001:2026

-The revised edition of ISO 14001 is expected to be published mid April 2026.
-Once the standard is released, a 3-year transition period will begin, during which certified organizations can update their systems and have the new certificate issued.
+The revised edition of ISO 14001 was published on April 15th 2026.
+With its publication, a 3-year transition period begins, during which certified organizations can update their systems and have the new certificate issued.
 During the transition period, you can receive support and guidance from Bureau Veritas, including courses and webinars.

 No. Your existing ISO 14001:2015 certificate will remain valid during the transition period.
-When the new version comes into effect, you will need to update your environmental management system and documentation to meet the new requirements.
+However, you will need to update your environmental management system and documentation to meet the new requirements.
 This does not require a completely new implementation.
 Think of it as an updated version of what you already have.

-The structural framework (High Level Structure / Harmonized Structure) remains the same, but the following updates will be made:
+The structural framework (High Level Structure / Harmonized Structure) remains the same, but the following updates has been made:

 No. The transition will take place as part of your next scheduled audit.
 You will need to update your environmental management system to meet the new requirements – but this will be done in dialogue with your auditor.